tars/tars/README.md

 `gulp build` — create build version of project.

-You can use key `--gf`, if you need to generate woff, eot and svg files of your font.
+If you need to generate woff, eot and svg files of your font, you can use key `--gf`.
 Example: `gulp build --gf`.
 This command build project and generate fonts files into font folder in build.
 All you is ttf-file of your font in folder fonts in root directory.

 File structure